Discovery-VSTS/slackbot/README.md

 This list can be accessed through `127.0.0.1:8000/docs`

 Visit each link in the browser for a detailed description of each endpoint.
-Proper documentation will be created in the future.